-As an out-of-network (OON) provider I am not credentialed with any other insurance agency other than Aetna at this time.
-Therefore, my services must be paid for in-full out of pocket for those who are not covered by Aetna.
-That said, I make assessment more accessible by providing a super bill that can be submitted to your insurance for possible reimbursement.
+As an out-of-network (OON) provider I am not credentialed with any insurance agency.
+Therefore, my services must be paid for in-full out of pocket.
+That said, in addition to the sliding scale, I also make assessment more accessible by providing a superbill that can be submitted to your insurance for possible reimbursement.
 Note that some families may be eligible for OON benefits (though not guaranteed) based on the type of plan enrolled.

 As a service to families who are under my care, I can provide you with a superbill that has all of the billing information needed for submission.
 Since every plan is different, it is up to you to submit the superbill to the insurance for possible reimbursement.
 If there is any coverage provided, then the insurance company will mail you a check.
 Remember, this is not guaranteed for every plan and each plan is different for every family.

-Superbills are provided after the feedback session at the end of the evaluation process.
+Superbills are provided during the feedback session at the end of the evaluation process.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.